-SANE was pleased that their superior landlords chose to base a new research team investigating Patient Safety and Well-Being in the POWIC Building.
+SANE is pleased that their superior landlords have currently based their research team investigating Patient Safety and Well-Being in the POWIC Building.
 Patient safety is an area of extreme concern to SANE following the number of suicides and homicides which have been happening nationally due to systemic failure of some psychiatric services.
-They have agreed to an initial four year lease from December 2017 to occupy five rooms on the first floor of the POWIC Building.
+They have an initial four-year lease from December 2017.